DestinE-Climate-DT/AQUA/diagnostics/teleconnections/README.md

 - `plots.py` contains functions for the visualization of time series and maps for teleconnection diagnostic.
 - `tools.py` contains generic functions that may be useful to the whole diagnostic.

-## Test (WIP)
+## Test

-CI tests are run with github actions, see `.github/workflows/aqua.yml` for details.
+Tests are run with github actions, see `.github/workflows/teleconnections.yml` for details.

-### Old test
-- `unit_test.py` contains a comparison between the diagnostic developed in `index.py` and the same method applied with `cdo` bindings in order to keep track of possible problems in the development phase.

 ## Notebooks (WIP)